syncfusion-content/blazor-docs/blazor/installation/common-installation-errors.md

 ## Unable to find a valid license or trial

-**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio for Blazor under your account.
+**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio&reg; for Blazor under your account.

 ***Offline installer***